-There was no equivalent to traditional UNIX file table on the server side (NFS was designed to be stateless on the server side).
-However, this stateless wasn't all that practical and we soon ended up with caching and file handles
+➤→ There was no equivalent to traditional UNIX file table on the server side - NFS was designed to be stateless on the server side, and each request for data included a full set of arguments rather than assuming persistent state.
+However, this stateless wasn't all that practical and we soon ended up with caching and file handles.

-Performance
+Regional Performance

-- Modified data may be cached locally on the client - Once the cache flushes to the server, the data must be written to disk before results are returned to the client and the cache is flushed
+Modified data may be cached locally on the client Once the cache flushes to the server, the data must be written to disk before results are returned to the client and the cache is flushed

-- File write operation semantics
+Image File write operation semantics

-- - Writes to an open file are visible immediately to other users who have the file open at the same time

-- The file is viewed as a single resource
+Writes to an open file are visible immediately to other users who have the file open at the same time The file is viewed as a single resource